tanfly/sinatra_project_comics_reader/README.md

 # Iron Man Stan Comics Read Tracker
 Welcome to Iron Man Stan!
-This is a sinatra web application created to keep track of users Iron Man comics reading and Iron Man comic info.
+This is a sinatra web application created to keep track of users' Iron Man comics reading and Iron Man comic info.
 Users can make a list of all comics they want to read, remove comics as they've read them, add new comics, and view comics, authors and illustrators.

 ## Usage